shreenaathia/pySearch/README.md

 ### Installing

-Clone this Repo

-In either Command Prompt for Windows or Terminal for OSX and Linux run: `python <pySearch directory>\pySearch.py -s <search query>`
+1. Clone the repository
+1. Navigate inside the repository
+1. Run `pip install -e`
+1. pySearch can be used by using `pySearch -s <search query>`

 #### Command Line Arguments
 - `-s`  takes query to search